smcclatchy/machine-learning-for-biomedical-science/_episodes/02-clustering.md

 > > ~~~
 > > km <- kmeans(t(geneExpression), centers = 5)
 > > km$cluster
+> > # Use the group as the true clusters of our data, and compare it agains the
+> > # clusters found by k-means.
 > > table(true = sampleInfo$group, cluster = km$cluster)
+> > # Now use the date of acquisition of the samples as the true clusters and
+> > # compare it against the same clusters found by k-means.
 > > table(true = sampleInfo$date, cluster = km$cluster)
 > > ~~~
 > > {: .language-r}